Studying at UIBK

 If you would like to practice your German outside of class, you can also sign up for the study buddy partnership programme.
 This is a free initiative run by the Language Centre for all course participants, students and staff members of the University of Innsbruck as well as Innsbruck Medical University.
 The Language Centre staff then matches language learners with native language speakers, so they can both work together on improving their language skills by talking to each other in their respective mother tongue and learning more about the country and culture of their study buddy.

-There are various different types of courses in Austria: lectures (VO), practical exercises (UE), a combination of lecture and practical exercise (VU), proseminars (PS) and seminars (SE), which usually last one semester (cf. all available course types).
+There are various different types of courses in Austria: lectures (VO), practical exercises (UE), lectures with practical elements (VU), proseminars (PS) and seminars (SE), which usually last one semester (cf. all available course types).
 Most courses are held in units of two hours per week (1 hour = 45 minutes), although some may be offered as block courses.
 Courses that are listed as “eLecture (100% virtual teaching)” take place online.

 Registration opens one month before the official semester start.
 It is necessary to register for all chosen courses regardless of whether attendance in class is mandatory or not.
 For example, you can decide for yourself if you wish to attend lectures although we generally recommend to do so.
 Lectures have a written or oral exam at the end of the semester.UE/VU, PS and SE are courses with continuous assessment, which means that they generally have mandatory attendance.
 There are slight differences between the three formats though: